 Sarah Young, Head Teacher

-Chris Carey, Deputy Head Teacher
+Shelley Taylor, Deputy Head Teacher

 Children who attend Sidestrand Hall School will already be identified as having a Special Educational Need.
 However should parents, carers or teachers become concerned of any additional need then they can speak class teachers to identify support necessary for the child.
 If it is felt necessary the School can make a referral to outside agencies.